apache/mynewt-site/docs/os/modules/sensor_framework/sensor_oic.md

 * `SENSOR_OIC`: This setting specifies whether to enable sensor OIC server support.
 The setting is enabled by default.
 The sensor package includes the `net/oic` package for the OIC support when this setting is enabled.
 The `OC_SERVER` syscfg setting that specifies whether to enable OIC server support in the `net/oic` package must also be enabled.
 * `SENSOR_OIC_OBS_RATE`: Sets the OIC server observation rate.

 An application defines an OIC application initialization handler that sets up the OIC resources it supports and calls the `oc_main_init()` function to initialize the OC server.
 The application must call the `sensor_oic_init()` function from the the OIC application initialization handler.
-The `sensor_oic_init()` function creates all the OIC resources for the sensors and registers request callbacks to process CoAP Get requests for the sensor OIC resources.
+The `sensor_oic_init()` function creates all the OIC resources for the sensors and registers request callbacks to process CoAP GET requests for the sensor OIC resources.

+See the [Enabling OIC Sensor Data Monitoring Tutorials](/os/tutorials/sensors/sensor_oic_overview.md) to run and develop sample OIC sensor server applications.